 Peer-to-peer lending is booming in China.
 Traditional financial services face stiff challenges.
 In China, online loans are growing in popularity because they are simple and convenient.
-More borrowers are taking out such loans, particularly young people.
-The balance of online consumer loans in china has grown about fivefold between 2015 and 2017, reaching 350 billion yuan ($54.6 billion) according to a Chinese research company Analyst.

 Need a cost effective TP (Tmall Partner) to sell in China?